 The Council of Lloyd’s expects all participants in the Lloyd’s market to work together to ensure that disruption caused by an emergency is minimised through the use of this protocol.

-The Lloyd’s Emergency Trading Protocol has been distributed to Managing Agents (Compliance Officers, COOs, Heads of Claims and Business Continuity contacts) and to Lloyd’s Brokers.
-It is also available here.
+The Lloyd’s Emergency Trading Protocol has been distributed to Lloyd’s Managing Agents (Compliance Officers, COOs, Heads of Claims and Business Continuity contacts) and to Lloyd’s Brokers.